MohamedElshahat55/Angular-Interview-Questions-By-Arabic/README.md

 </div>
 <hr/>

-## When is Angular Injector is created
+## When is Angular Injector is created?

 [⬆️ Back to Top](#top2)